canonical/risc-v-cookbook/docs/contributing.rst

 - **What do you get?** Personal growth, recognition for your contributions, early access to new features and the joy of seeing your work appreciated.

-- **Start early, start easy**: Dive into code contributions, improve documentation, or be among the first testers.
+- **Start early, start easy**:
+  Improve documentation, or provide examples.
   Your presence matters,
   regardless of experience or the size of your contribution.

 The guidelines below will help keep your contributions effective and meaningful.